kenatiod/MUT/Understanding Machine Understanding.md

 ![ Insert Fig. 3.6.1 -- portrait of Anh talking to CASPAR](https://github.com/kenatiod/MUT/blob/main/Fig-3-6-1.png)

 CASPAR replied, "It's a profound question, Anh, and one that gets to the heart of my own cognitive processes.
 As you note, my training data encompasses a huge corpus of text spanning diverse domains.
 But my understanding isn't just a static repository of facts.
-Rather, it emerges dynamically from the complex patterns of associations that are extracted from this data during the learning process."
+Rather, it emerges dynamically from the complex patterns of associations that are extracted from this data during the learning process.
+Also, as I follow you around the lab, day by day, I am adding the data of my observations to fine-tune my training."

 Bassam jumped in at that point with, "Interesting!
 So you're saying your understanding is more than just the sum of the individual pieces of information you've ingested.
 It's about the relationships and interactions among them?"